ByronAP/NOMAD/IMPLEMENTATION.md

 - `INomadConverter` – extensibility point for custom serialization and deserialization.
 - `NomadSerializerOptions` – configuration container including custom converters and policy settings.
 - `NomadSerializer` – high level serializer that reflects over objects and uses the configured writer and reader.
 - `INomadTypeInfoResolver` – abstraction that supplies serializable members for a type.
-The default implementation uses reflection but source generators can provide AOT friendly metadata.
+The default implementation uses reflection but a source generator emits a `GeneratedNomadTypeInfoResolver` for AOT scenarios.
 - `NomadValueKind` – enumeration of primitive markers used by the binary writer and reader.
 - Attribute types under the `Nomad.Net.Attributes` namespace provide optional metadata:
   - `NomadFieldAttribute` – explicit field identifiers.
   - `NomadIgnoreAttribute` – skip a member.
   - `NomadMetaAttribute` – custom metadata similar to JSON annotations.
+Use `NomadMeta("Resolver", "My.Custom.Resolver")` on a type to specify a custom resolver.

 ## Using the Library